Partner: Naturhistorisches Museum Wien, Natural History Museum Vienna (NHMW)

 Objectives

-The objective of Use Case 3 is to integrate genomic data of the fruit fly Drosophila melanogaster, which is one of the best-studied model organisms and a world-wide human commensal, with comprehensive environmental and climate information.
-This interdisciplinary approach aims to identify how environmental factors shape genetic variation and influence evolutionary processes.
+The objective of Use Case 3 is to integrate abundance data from fruit fly species of the genus Drosophila with genomic data from Drosophila melanogaster—one of the best-studied model organisms and a globally distributed human commensal—alongside comprehensive environmental and climate information.
+This interdisciplinary approach aims to uncover how environmental factors shape the ecology and genetic variation of fruit flies and drive evolutionary processes.

 - To assess the influence of geography, environment and climate on genetic variation on natural fly populations on a continent-wide scale.
-By correlating population genomics with environmental data, the study aims to uncover genetic targets affected by environmental selection pressures.
+By combining population genomics with environmental data, the project aims to uncover genetic targets affected by environmental selection pressures.

 Possible future applications